 My dad always worked hard, operated honestly, took great care of his customers, employees and family, and was generous as often as he could.
 A man of few words, his actions spoke volumes.
 I saw his imprint on our community, our church and our family.
 His imprint on me and our company is indelible.
 It’s in our DNA.

 We are one of very few brands worldwide that own our supply chain 100%.
 We operate our two workshops, one near San Antonio, TX and our primary shop called Blue Artisan (located in Leon, MX) deep in the world-renowned old Mexico leather region.
 Within just a few miles of Blue Artisan is a cornucopia of dozens of tanneries, textile and hardware suppliers.
 Leon is also blessed with a rich history and supply of truly remarkable, generational leather artisans many of whom we are blessed to call “family” (our team).
-We handcraft for not only our own brand, but also almost two dozen other remarkable brand names.
+We handcraft for not only our own brand, but also over two dozen other remarkable brand names.

 We select the very best articles to handcraft our goods: leathers, textiles, lining, hardware and construction materials.
 We select only US full-grain steerhides that are dyed completely through.
 Based on the design / application, we’ll use vegetable, chrome or chrome / veg twice tanned leathers.
 We stitch all our goods with strong, high-quality German spun UV resistant polyester thread that will last a lifetime.